 The Afolux is a self-contained system, with all parts, excluding the power supply, contained inside the casing allowing a completely interactive panel PC with only a single power cable.
-External devices are connected wirelessly through Bluetooth technology and network access is enabled through an 802.11b/g/n wireless adapter.
+Network access is enabled through an 802.11b/g/n wireless adapter.
 Wired options are always available on the rear panel, with two serial ports and four USB ports for peripherals and two Gigabit Ethernet slots for networking.

 The Afolux includes both audio and visual multimedia capabilities.
 All models have a VGA output for connecting another monitor to the system, and audio outputs for external audio.
-There is also a built-in 300 K webcam and a microphone input jack.
+There is also a built-in 2-megapixel webcam and a microphone input jack.